wpilibsuite/frc-docs/source/docs/contributing/style-guide.rst

 Links
 -----

-It is preferred to format links as an anonymous hyperlink.
+It is preferred to format links as anonymous hyperlinks.
 The important thing to note is the **two** underscores appending the text.
 In the situation that only one underscore is used, issues may arise when compiling the document.

 .. code-block:: text